brendanlynn/Unknotter/README.md

 ```
 to prelude the confirmation prompt, without user input.
 Bear in mind that in both cases, an endline character at the end is necessary for complete automation.

+# Preformatted Knot Examples

+Preformatted knot examples can be found in the Wiki, [here](https://github.com/brendanlynn/Unknotter/wiki/Preformatted-Knot-Examples).